nvidia-holoscan/holohub/tutorials/cli_debugging/README.md

 ```

 The script does the following:
 1. Builds the specified Holoscan SDK version with the specified build type in a temporary tutorial folder.
+Refer to
+  [background discussion](#what-are-debugging-symbols) for an overview of the different build types.
 2. Builds the Endoscopy Tool Tracking application against the custom Holoscan SDK debug build.
 3. Runs the Endoscopy Tool Tracking application with `gdb` for interactive debugging.